Immunization: In Pregnancy

 • decrease the risk that you will develop COVID-19 and expose your baby.

-• Immunization against influenza (flu) during pregnancy is recommended for all women, especially during flu season (November to April).
+• Immunization against influenza (flu) during pregnancy is recommended for all pregnant people, especially during flu season (November to April).

-• Flu is more likely to cause severe illness in pregnant women than in women who are not pregnant
+• Flu is more likely to cause severe illness in pregnant people than in people who are not pregnant.

 • Tetanus, diphtheria and pertussis (Tdap)

-• Pregnant women should be immunized with Tdap vaccine in EVERY pregnancy (new recommendation effective October 2018)
+• Pregnant people should be immunized with the Tdap vaccine in EVERY pregnancy

-• You should get the vaccine between 27 to 32 weeks of pregnancy.
+• You should get the vaccine between 27 to 32 weeks of pregnancy, although it can be given at any time during pregnancy.

 • This protects your newborn baby for the first few months of life.